Urology

 By following these tips, you can reduce your risk of developing kidney stones and enjoy better kidney health.

-My Health Hospitals in Kukatpally, Hyderabad, is one of the best hospitals for kidney stone treatment, offering advanced procedures like URSL, RIRS, ESWL, and PCNL with experienced urologists.
+My Health Hospitals, Kukatpally is one of the leading hospitals for kidney stone treatment, offering advanced laser procedures and care by experienced urologists.

 If you cannot find answers to your queries, please fill out the ENQUIRY form or call the number below.
 We will contact you shortly